li-jianli/jovay-docs/guide/developer-quickstart.md

 </p>

 **Add Sepolia**
-Finally，add the Sepolia to your MetaMask.
+Add the Sepolia to your MetaMask.
 MetaMask presets the network Sepolia.
 You can find Sepolia in the test networks on the network selection page.

 <div align="center">
   <img src="/Images/developer-quickstart/preset-network.png" >